 Modern and Contemporary: Leggings, tights, jazz pants, athletic pants or dance shorts and a leotard, close-fitting tank or t-shirt, and bare feet.
 Long hair should be put up and away from the face.

-Hip Hop, Freestyle, and Breakdance: Loose-fitting, athletic type top and bottom and clean sneakers with minimum tread.
+Hip Hop, Freestyle, and Breakdance: Loose-fitting, athletic type top, and bottom and sneakers with minimum tread.
 Sneakers designed for cross-training or skateboarding tend to work better than those designed for running.
 Sneakers are required to participate in class for dancer safety.
 Sneakers do not need to be brand new; however, they must only be designated for indoor use.

-We encourage adult dancers to dress in dance or athletic wear that feels best for them and allow for a full movement range.
+We encourage adult dancers to dress in dance or athletic wear that feels best for them and allows for a full movement range.
 Dressing in layers is a good general practice, especially for modern, contemporary, and jazz classes that may include time on the floor.
 Barefeet is best for modern, contemporary, and jazz, though jazz shoes or sneakers are welcome if preferred.
 Tap shoes are necessary for tap classes, and indoor sneakers are required for hip hop classes.
 Please note that shoes worn outdoors are not permitted inside the classrooms.